Wardrobe of Mary, Queen of Scots: Masques in France

 Masques and dance were the heart of festivities at royal courts.
 Mary danced in masques (with the French governess Françoise d'Humières) in costumes made with lightweight silver and gold fabrics decorated with silver and gold metallic spangles.
 These were a type of sequin or "oes" called papillotes or espingles in French.
 Her dance teacher, or balladin, was Jehan Paulle alias Paule de Rege, otherwise known as "Giovan Paulo".
 Whether Italian or French, he was sent to teach the royal children and their companions to dance in January 1549 by Henry II of France and said to be "virtuous and well conditioned".
-In 1554, Mary played the Delphic Sibyl and Mary Fleming was the Erythraean Sibyl in a masque written by Mellin de Saint-Gelais.
+In 1554, Mary played the Delphic Sibyl and Mary Fleming was the Erythraean Sibyl in a masque at Saint-Germain-en-Laye written by Mellin de Saint-Gelais.

 In 1554 her governess Françoise d'Estainville, Dame de Paroy, wrote to Mary of Guise asking permission to buy two diamonds to lengthen one of Mary's headbands (worn on her French hood) with rubies and pearls.
 She also wanted to buy a new gown of cloth-of-gold for Mary to wear at the wedding of Nicolas, Count of Vaudémont (1524–1577), and Princess Joanna of Savoy-Nemours (1532–1568) at Fontainebleau.
 This new costume was intended to emulate the fashion adopted by the French princesses of the blood, Elisabeth of Valois and Claude of France (1547–1575), and accord with her status as queen of Scotland.
 In a letter to her mother, Mary mentions a pair of embroidered sleeves that were being made for her in Scotland.

 Pageants at Mary's wedding in April 1558 were designed by Bartolomeo Campi of Pesaro, who had previously worked for Guidobaldo II della Rovere, Duke of Urbino, and designed costume for two court festivals in Urbino.

 On 6 July 1559, Mary, as Reine dauphine, ordered counterfeit precious stones for masque costumes from a painter Éloi Lemannyer, for the weddings of Elisabeth of Valois and Margaret of Valois.
 Lemmanyer, an usher of the Dauphin's chamber, provided 1,262 imitation rubies, diamonds, and emeralds.
 Mary wore cloth of silver at their weddings.
 Her embroiderer up to 1561 was Henri Lemoyne or Le Moyne.
 He had worked for Mary of Guise in Scotland, and with the tailor Nicolas du Moncel had been a witness to a wedding at Falkland Palace.

+According to family tradition, Marion or Marjory Livingstone, who was a member of the household of Mary of Guise around 1553, served as mistress of the robes to Mary, Queen of Scots, in France in 1559.
+A dress belonging to Marjory Livingstone was preserved at Cullen House until 1746.
+She married James Ogilvie of Cardell a master of Mary's household in France.
+Her 1577 will includes bequests of clothing.